 03. The Deathly Hallows – Part Two (2011) by David Yates – Film 8

 The second part of The Deathly Hallows is not as epic as the first one promised to be.
 However, it’s still one of the best Harry Potter movies ever made.
 Unlike the previous seven films, Deathly Hallows Part 2 is a war story where everything comes together and we say good-bye to the cinematic experience of the Harry Potter books.
-Most of that comes from J.K Rowling’s novel and the conclusion of its arcs, but the work of David Yates in the direction, Steve Kloves in the script and the Brazilian cinematographer Eduardo Serra are still a body of work so far ahead from film franchises like Twilight and The Hunger Games that makes Harry Potter and the Deathly Hallows the most important film of the saga.
+Most of that comes from J.K Rowling’s novel and the conclusion of its arcs, but the work of David Yates in the direction, Steve Kloves in the script and the Portuguese cinematographer Eduardo Serra are still a body of work so far ahead from film franchises like Twilight and The Hunger Games that makes Harry Potter and the Deathly Hallows the most important film of the saga.

 04. The Order of the Phoenix (2007) by David Yates – Film 5